steveruizok/quick-docs/README.md

 ## Usage

-This project creates pages automatically for any `.md` or `.mdx` file located in the `content` folder.
+This project creates pages automatically for any `.md` or `.mdx` file located in the `/content` folder.

 - Run `npm run start` or `yarn start` to start the development server
 - Add or edit `.md` or `.mdx` files in the `content` folder
-- Edit navigation content in the `content/nav` folder
+- Edit navigation content in the `/content/nav` folder
-- Edit the theme or source components in the 'src' folder
+- Edit the theme or source components in the `/src` folder
 - Build to production with `npm run build` or `yarn build`
 - Host the `public` folder anywhere on the web